 ISTA 1A is a test that verifies some minimum amount of protection, thus helping reduce business risk of catastrophic failures, but it does not purport itself to simulate actual hazards found within a specific supply chain.
 There have been no studies to indicate that a product would be dropped 10 times from a maximum height, so the drop test may well be excessive.
 At the same time, because the standard neglects certain orientations, it may cause a company to excessively package a product and yet still see damages because of a particularly weak orientation having not been tested.

 Packaging is a very wide and deep topic.
 In this article, I wanted to give you a sense of why packaging is important — chiefly for differentiation and protection.
 Always remember, it is a part of your product and ensures its integrity.
 You can’t do without it.
-You can think of it in a purely defensive way (protection), or in an offensive way (differentiation).
+You can think of it in a purely defensive way (protection) or offensive (differentiation).
 But why not both?

-Remember to read our new Importer’s guide to 8 types of packaging over on Sofeast:
+- Plus – Remember to read our new Importer’s guide to 9 types of packaging over on Sofeast:

 Just hit the image below to read it (no downloads required).